shmh40/website_src/firstsite/content/homepage/about.md

 ***

-This site is for writing, reference and reading.

-Posts are loosely about machine learning, causal inference (and maybe discovery...), and their applications to environmental research, particularly understanding air pollution.
-Other areas of environmental research of particular interest include atmospheric science more widely, (de)forestation and examining climate models.
-The writing will hopefully (!) improve over time.

-***

-I may also keep a list of interesting content.
+I may keep a list of interesting content.
 This always makes me chuckle on other people's websites - why do people want to share the random things *they* think are interesting?

 Actually that sounds [fun](https://shmh40.github.io/sui-generis/).

 ## PhD Diaries

-I have recently been reading Alanbrooke's War Diaries.
-While enjoying them, the surprising expressiveness and beauty of the format struck me.
-While happily my circumstances are far less engaging than his, I nevertheless think that writing in this form might be useful one day.
+I have recently been reading Alanbrooke's diaries.
+I have been quite taken by the surprising expressiveness of the format!
+While happily my circumstances are far less engaging than his, I nevertheless think that writing in this form might be useful.
 [And so!](https://shmh40.github.io/phd-diaries/)